sikaeducation/react-testing-workshop/standards/build-tests-react/topics/testing-react-components/README.md

 ## Creating Tests

-To create a test, add a file ending in `.test.js` to the `src` directory.
+To create a test, create a file ending in `.test.js`.
 By convention, it's common to have one test file per component file, and they should both be named the same as the component.
 For example, a component called `LoginForm` should be in a file called `LoginForm.js` and have a test file called `LoginForm.test.js`.
-There are no requirements for where any of these files live in the folder hierarchy, but it's conventional to put the component file and its test file in the same place.
+There are no requirements for where any of these files live in the folder hierarchy.

 A simple test file imports the component being tested, as well as testing functions as needed: